libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 10/1 Added Async Version of Api as well as fixed discord bot

 • 9/28 Added Discord Bot Script using Api in ./Aetherius_API/Examples

 • 9/28 Added basic API script that can be imported to use Aetherius programmatically.
 (Still an early work in progress)